 Your boost rule is set!

 Here is our completed boost rule setup.
 The default sort option on your site is always used as the final boost tiebreaker for ordering products, so you'll notice that it shows up at the bottom of the boost lists.

-A group of products that are red are being boosted to the top, and then those products are being sub-sorted by "id", High to Low.
-The non-red group of products will also be sub-sorted by descending "id".
+A group of products that are red are being boosted to the top, and then those products are being sub-sorted by "Total Sold", High to Low.
+The non-red group of products will also be sub-sorted by descending "Total Sold".